 The canoe overturned.
 James and Judy swam to shore, but Michael drowned in his braces.
 Michael’s death provided Judy with the proceeds of three life insurance policies.

-Judy was not prosecuted for Michael’s death, although handwriting experts thought his signature was forged on two policies.
+Ms. Buenoano was not prosecuted for Michael’s death, although handwriting experts thought his signature was forged on two policies.

+According to bank records, Judy worked as a licensed practical nurse for $3.50 an hour at the time of Michael’s death.
 After Michael’s death, Judy opened a beauty salon in Gulf Breeze, Florida.

 Judy Buenoano Fakes a Pregnancy